MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 1: Create a CD for API.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to setup a continuos delivery pipeline for an API.
+    Also, you will see how to create a CD for an API which has been created from scratch in previous lessons.

  - **Demo 2: Create a CD for Parts-Unlimited.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to create a CD for a Web App.
+    Also, you will learn and apply what you have learned on a Web App we already created in previous lesson(Parts-Unlimited).

  - **Demo 3: Configure Azure Pipeline as a process for self-hosted and run UI tests.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to configure Azure pipeline as a self-hosed agents.
+    Also, you will learn the process to run UI tests for your self-hosted agent.

  - **Demo 4: Deploy docker image to Azure Container App Service.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn how to create a container image for your application, and understand how to push the image to a container registry.
+    Also, you will learn how to deploy the image to Azure App Service, and understand how to deploy the image to Azure Container Instances (ACI)

  - **Demo 5: Enable Continuous Integration and Continuous Deployment.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn how to enable continuos integration and continuous delivery in your pipeline.
+    Also, you will learn how to disable some features in the CD or CI and leave the rest enabled.

 ### **Module 10: Managing Configuration Management for Infrastructure and Database**